Reviewable/Reviewable/docs/repositories.md

 #### `coverage`

 `coverage` has a single option named `url` that allows you to fetch a URL template for code coverage reports.
 Code coverage information is displayed next to each diff in your review.
-For more information about code coverage in Reviewable, please visit the [Code coverage section of the Reviewable docs](repositories.md#code-coverage).
+For more information about code coverage in Reviewable, please see the [Code coverage section of the Reviewable docs](repositories.md#code-coverage).

 #### Overrides